xcart/xcart-docs/_pages/kb_en/multivendor/multivendor_components.md

 Here's a brief overview of the addons typically used to build a Multivendor store (in addition to the addon **Multi-vendor**):

-   * **Trusted/Non-trusted vendors**: The addon enables the store administrator to mark vendors as trusted and non-trusted.
+   * **Trusted/Non-trusted vendors**: This addon enables the store administrator to mark vendors as trusted and non-trusted.
 Any products added by vendors with the status "Trusted vendor" will be visible to your store visitors right away, whereas the products of non-trusted vendors will appear on the storefront only after they have been approved by the administrator.
      ![tntv_module_installed.png]({{site.baseurl}}/attachments/ref_MRQEvicQ/tntv_module_installed.png)

-   * **Order messages**: The addon enhances the communication system in your store by providing an opportunity for the customers, the store administrator and the vendors to start a conversation or dispute about an order right from the Order details page.
+   * **Order messages**: This addon is not just for Multivendor; it can be used on single-seller X-Cart editions just as well.
+We are listing it here because it provides some Multivendor-specific features when used with the X-Cart Multivendor edition.
+This addon enhances the communication system in your store by providing an opportunity for the customers, the store administrator and the vendors to start a conversation or dispute about an order right from the Order details page.
+A well-thought notification system ensures that no message will be left unread.
+In Multivendor, the addon also allows store visitors to start messaging with the sellers before they make a purchase; they can initiate a conversation right on the sellers' pages on the storefront.
      ![om_module_installed.png]({{site.baseurl}}/attachments/ref_MRQEvicQ/om_module_installed.png)

+   * **AvaTax Sales Tax Automation**: This is another addon which is intended not exclusively for Multivendor, but fits Multivendor-enabled marketplaces just as well as single-seller X-Cart stores.
+This addon is intended for tax calculation, and it provides the fastest, easiest and most accurate way to calculate sales tax, manage tax exemptions and file returns.
+Avalara determines the tax rates automatically based on 100,000+ taxability rules in 11,000+ taxing jurisdictions.

 If an addon you are looking to use is not installed in your store, check the X-Cart’s Marketplace.

 For general addon installation instructions, see {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.